molpopgen/cython_mcpp/README.rst

    void push_back_move[CONTAINER,TYPE](CONTAINER &c,TYPE &t)
    #c.push_front(std::move(t))
    void push_front_move[CONTAINER,TYPE](CONTAINER &c,TYPE &t)
+   #c.emplace(p,std::move(t))
+   POS emplace_object_pos_move[CONTAINER,POS,TYPE](CONTAINER &c,POS p,TYPE &t)

 For examples, see the unit test container_unit_tests.pyx.
 These function are *generic*, and work for any container supporting these operations.

+The unit tests also illustrate cases where casts are needed in order that either the Cython code in the .pyx file or the generated C++ code compile.

 The back-end of emplace_object_move uses variadic templates.
 You may expose these variadics to Cython in order to use "emplacement" as intended, which is with constructor arguments as parameters.
 The relevant functions are: